If you are wondering how to register your company in Estonia and where to start you are in the right place.

 👉🏻 If you need to change anything, click on any of the previous steps.
 If everything looks fine, proceed to payment by clicking “Next.”

 Step 5: Verify your e-Resident ID

-You’ll need to wait until they receive their e-Residency cards before continuing.
-Don’t worry: You can continue the process at any point after they’ve received it.
+👉🏻 If some members still aren’t e-residents, you’ll need to wait until they receive their e-Residency cards before continuing.
+Don’t worry: you can continue the process at any point after they’ve received it.
 Just save the signature email for later or send them the signature link again later.

 By refreshing this page, you will be able to track the signature process and check the signatures that have been already added.